-Xstrahl is a medical technology company who designs radiation delivery devices to support clinical teams and researchers worldwide.
-These are used to investigate and treat chronic conditions with radiation, including cancer.
+Xstrahl is a medical technology company that designs radiation delivery devices to support clinical teams and cancer researchers.
 For more than 25 years, Xstrahl has been shaping the development of superficial and orthovoltage radiation therapy and advancing preclinical radiation research.
-Xstrahl systems are in operation across the globe at more than 700 treatment and research facilities worldwide.
+Xstrahl systems are in operation at more than 700 treatment and research facilities worldwide.

 Xstrahl knows radiation.
 Our ability to deliver advanced clinical systems means we have significant expertise in developing high-quality research systems.
 We use the same rigorous R&D process we use for a clinical setting.
 We do this all for one goal – to expand the use of radiation therapy to treat chronic disease with improved patient care and outcomes.
 Inspiring science, advancing care.

 Whether we are helping to deliver radiation at a patient’s bedside at home, in a hospital, at a mobile clinic, or in a research lab, we do it with a reputation of excellence in customer support, innovation, and reliability.